Analyst Slashes Tesla Price Target

 Recent Performance and Analyst Expectations

-While these challenges stand in the way, Ives has an “outperform” rating for Tesla, reflecting confidence in the firm’s long-term prospects.
-Yet he insists that Musk must “step up, read the room, and be a leader in this time of uncertainty,” implying that strategic changes are essential for winning through the current situation.
+The issues in contention, however, do not keep Ives from continuing his “outperform” rating on Tesla, showing his belief in its potential for the long run.
+“He must ‘step up, read the room, and be a leader in this time of uncertainty,” he also affirmed, indicating the need for strategic changes for winning through the current situation.